 |The Spirit of Unity Pervades at the Gangneung Danoje Festival|

-The events at the Gangneung Danoje Festival are divided into cultural events, folk games, experiential learning events, citizen participation events, and concerts and performances.
+The events at the Gangneung Danoje Festival are divided into cultural events, folk games, experiential learning events, celebratory events, citizen participation events, and concerts and performances.

-*The cultural events begin with the offering of alcohol to the gods (Sinju Bitgi) on May 3rd (April 5th on the lunar calendar), but the main events of the Gangneung Danoje Festival start with the Yeongsinje (the spirit-welcoming ceremony) and the Sintongdaegil traditional parade on May 31st.
-Then, the Daegwallyeong memorial tablets and the sacred tree are placed in a shrine for a memorial service.
-After the rituals are complete, a procession accompanied by folk music winds its way to an altar prepared at Namdaecheon.
-After the parade, the people proceed to Namdaecheon for the gut (shaman’s rite) and a mask drama play.
+* The cultural events begin with the offering of alcohol to the gods (Sinju Bitgi) on May 22rd (April 5th on the lunar calendar), but the main events of the Gangneung Danoje Festival start with the Yeongsinje (the spirit-welcoming ceremony) and the Sintongdaegil traditional parade on June 18th.
+At that point, the Daegwallyeong memorial tablets and the sacred tree are placed in a shrine for a memorial service.
+After the rituals are complete, a procession accompanied by folk music winds its way to an altar prepared at Namdaecheon Stream.
+After the parade, the people proceed to Namdaecheon for the gut (shaman's rite) and a mask drama play.

 Recommended Cultural Events